 \subsection{XAI and encryption methods}

-One of the best privacy-preserving security methods in networking is encryption which includes different techniques such as data obfuscation, cryptography, and data anonymization.
-Encryption is a heavily discussed topic with privacy-preserving AI and therefore weighs considerable importance in applying XAI to said AI methods.
-Applying XAI to encrypted data will be a challenging task yet to be explored.
+Encryption will be continued to B5G \cite{sakamoto2021rocca}, and it is one of the best privacy-preserving security methods in networking.
+It includes diverse techniques such as data obfuscation, cryptography, and data anonymization.
+Encryption is a heavily discussed topic regarding privacy-preserving AI and, therefore, weighs considerable importance in applying XAI to said AI methods.
+Applying XAI to encrypted data will be a challenging task that has yet to be explored.
 In the XAI pipeline, there are three points where encryption could create an added layer of security.
-(1) Input data where X/AI is trained on (2) The XAI model, which uses encrypted input data/encrypted model (3) explanation encryption.
+(1) Input data where X/AI is trained on (2) The XAI model, which uses encrypted input data/encrypted model, and (3) explanation encryption.
 However, encryption will also require additional computation power.